kushaldas/lym/docs/networking.rst

         - kushaldas.in.
 2876 IN NS ns3.dreamhost.com.
         - kushaldas.in.
 2876 IN NS ns2.dreamhost.com.
         - kushaldas.in.
 2876 IN NS ns1.dreamhost.com.

+.. hint:: Please remember that *dig* returns `0` as exit code even if it can not find any information for the domain (`NXDOMAIN`).
+This will save you some time for your scripts.`1` is for usage error, `9` is used for server error & `10` as an internal error for itself.

 .. index:: ss